-The Model United Nations (“MUN”) program propels scholastic research into a simulated UN conference setting to promote debate and negotiation in a collaborative effort to explore and ultimately discover solutions to global issues currently challenging the world community in general, and the UN system in particular.
+The Model United Nations (“MUN”) program propels scholastic research into a simulated UN conference setting to promote debate and negotiation in a collaborative effort to explore and develop solutions to global issues challenging the world community in general, and the UN system in particular.
 Model UN expands the in-classroom educational experience by blending textbook knowledge with real world problem solving.
 Model UN is truly an interdisciplinary program, evoking the political reality while utilizing the skills associated with economics, geography, anthropology, sociology, psychology, law, political science, health science, urban planning, and a myriad of other academic and professional disciplines.
 Through the MUN program, today’s students gain experience functioning as global diplomats in an ever-changing world.
 In short, the MUN is all producing an engaged, aware, and ethical global citizenry by promoting skills needed to be empowered global leaders.

 How do the CSULB MUN students participate at the MUN conferences?